On-campus & Work-Study Jobs

 During the school year most students do not work on-campus more than ten hours per week.
 According to federal law, international students may not work more than 20 hours per week.

-Student work schedules will be based upon the departmental employer’s needs and the student’s academic schedule.
-Most departments can be quite flexible according to the student’s schedule.
+Student work schedules will be based upon the departmental employer’s needs and the student’s academic and co-curricular schedule.
+Most departments can be quite flexible while others cannot due to their job requirements.
 Some positions offer evening and weekend hours, but most office-related positions require students to schedule work during regular office hours.

 What do I need to bring to campus if I plan to work?